laduplessis/blotter/news/_posts/2016-08-30-Markdown-tutorials.md

 Since the website is built in Jekyll it can display Markdown pages easily.
 This opens up the possibility to write tutorials directly in Markdown.
 Markdown is much more human-readable than LaTeX and flexible enough to still provide practically the same functionality.
 In addition Markdown can easily be converted to practically any end format.

 The way the site is built at the moment it can aggregate tutorials written in both Markdown and in LaTeX.
-For tutorials written in LaTeX the site will only display the contents of the `README.md` file, and not the tutorial itself (see ...).
-Tutorials written in Markdown will additionally display the tutorial on the website (see ...).
-All tutorials will display links to the GitHub repository and pdfs in the sidebar.
+For tutorials written only in LaTeX the site will only display the contents of the `README.md` file, and not the tutorial itself (see the skyline tutorial).
+Tutorials written in Markdown will additionally display the tutorial on the website (see the introduction to BEAST2 tutorial).
+All tutorials will display links to the GitHub repository and PDFs in the sidebar.

 ## Conversion from LaTeX to Markdown